theblackcat102/theblackcat102.github.io/_posts/2022-7-19-building-mt-system-4-next-1k-lang.md

 2. back-translation in the second stage

+3. self training in the second stage

+I need to dive deeper into what does this actually mean

-3. larger is better: use a model with 6B parameters
+4. larger is better: use all the sweet A100 VRAM with 6B parameters encoder-decoder transformer

-4. distillation into "smaller" model from a 6B model
+5. distillation into "smaller" model from a 6B model

 One interesting note was the distilled model they used was a hybrid model ( Transformer encoder and LSTM decoder ).
 The paper doesn't mention whether the decoder uses pointer network or not, but I assume it would help in this instance.